tgross35/mariadb-udf-blog/rust-udf-blog.md

   * Dependency management (configured in `Cargo.toml`)

 Databases are applications where performance bottlenecks can easily bog down the web services they drive.
-They must also be extremely cautious to avoid security issues, since easy to miss things like buffer overreads can mean compromising sensitive data.
+They must also take extreme care to avoid security issues, since easy to miss things like buffer overreads can mean compromising sensitive data.
 Rust is particularly well suited to this niche, providing performance similar to (or even better than) C and C++, while guaranteeing against those languages' most common security pitfalls.

-If you aren't familiar with the language, you likely have questions like "how can these guarantees made while still allowing lower-level code and things like C interfaces?"
+If you aren't familiar with the language, you likely have questions like "how can these guarantees be made while still allowing lower-level code and things like C interfaces?"
 The answer is fairly straightforward; things that require potentially unsound tasks (pointer operations, potentially thread-unsafe things, inline assembly, C FFI) are possible within an `unsafe {...}` block (and only